MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 Microsoft centralizes numerous data sets into Microsoft Defender Threat Intelligence (Defender TI), making it easier for Microsoft’s customers and community to conduct infrastructure analysis.
 Microsoft’s primary focus is to provide as much data as possible about internet infrastructure to support various security use cases.

-Microsoft collects, analyzes, and indexes internet data to help you detect and respond to threats, prioritize incidents, and proactively identify adversaries’ infrastructure associated with actor groups targeting your organization.
+Microsoft collects, analyzes, and indexes internet data to help you:
+- Detect and respond to threats
+- Prioritize incidents
+- Proactively identify infrastructure associated with actor groups targeting your organization

 Microsoft collects internet data through its passive Domain Name System (PDNS) sensor network, global proxy network of virtual users, port scans, and other sources for malware and added DNS data.

 This internet data is categorized into two distinct groups: traditional and advanced.
 Traditional data sets include:
 - [Resolutions](#resolutions)